The Complete Guide to Paros, Greece

-White-washed, quaint houses and churches, rustic stone pathways, pretty beaches, breathtaking viewpoints, clear, blue waters and the cutest kitties.
-I soon saw that the Cycladic island of Paros has it all.
+Whitewashed houses and tiny churches, rustic stone pathways, pretty beaches, breathtaking viewpoints, crystal-clear waters, and the cutest kitties roaming sleepy alleyways.
+It didn’t take long for me to realise that Paros has it all.

-During my recent trip to the Greek islands, I found that each island offers something different.
-I spent a considerable time on both Paros and Milos, and while Milos’ strong suit is its beaches, Paros’ forte is its towns and hiking opportunities.
+During my recent trip around the Greek islands, I found that each destination had its own distinct personality.
+I spent considerable time on both Paros and Milos on this trip, and while Milos stole the show with its dramatic beaches, Paros won me over with its beautiful towns, scenic hiking trails, and easygoing rhythm of life.

 Read more: The Best Beaches in Paros